paritosh64ce/rxjs-pub-sub/README.md

         }
     }
     ```
-> Note: Just for example here Angular code is show.
-However, you could use this library with any of your Javascript project (React, Vue, etc).
+> Note: Here Angular code is shown just for the sake of an example.
+You could use this library with any of your Javascript project (React, Vue, etc) including vanilla JavaScript and TypeScript.

 ## Ground Rules